 Internet sales channels like Amazon and eBay are those online marketplaces where products are displayed for online audiences so as to enhance their purchasing decision.
 As a matter of fact, online availability is very important and companies should be very competitive in this aspect.
 Today customers buying decision is dependent on the availability of information about the products and services your offer in the market place.
 Internet is the first choice to know all the information before they proceed to retail store.

 Social Media (Facebook, Instagram)

-Some businesses have developed their business around social media platform through utilizing advertisement channels provided the likes of Twitter, Facebook Instagram.
-Now shopping online has become very convenient for customers to buy products without having to leave the social media website.
+Some businesses have developed their business around social media platforms through utilizing advertisement channels, for instance, Twitter, Facebook Instagram.
+Now online shopping has become very convenient for customers to buy products without leaving the social media website.

 Advantages of Multi-Channel Retailing

 Acquiring New Customers

 Several shoppers like the convenience that is provided through online channels in comparison to physical stores whereas; other people prefer buying from online marketplaces like Amazon and eBay.
 The more avenues customers have to find and buy your product the more new customers the business will receive.

 Lower Entry Barrier than that of Physical Store

 Previously business expansion meant to open up a new physical store.
 Through the internet, it has now become easier and cheaper for businesses to go up and running.